JSku-Systems/MRI-Fista-TV-Reconstruction/README.md

 Notebook 2 transitions the reconstruction workflow from the exploratory setting of Notebook 1 into a modular software system.The reconstruction logic from earlier phases is wrapped into a class with a single `reconstruct()` entry point, making it callable from other modules or external applications.This establishes the foundation for a structured implementation that can be reused or extended beyond the notebook environment.

 Building on this structure, the notebook introduces a FastAPI service that exposes a `/reconstruct` endpoint for remote execution.
 Structured Pydantic models handle input validation, and the service is packaged into a Docker container to ensure consistent execution across environments.
-A Pytest script verifies that the reconstruction engine behaves as expected under controlled conditions.At this point the pipeline is a self-contained service rather than a notebook.
+A Pytest script verifies that the reconstruction engine behaves as expected under controlled conditions.
+At this point the pipeline is a self-contained service rather than a notebook.

 ## Platform Notes For Deployment
 * Local development, Docker, and cloud deployments use port 8000 (standard FastAPI/Uvicorn).